MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/integrate-a-single-viva-engage-network-into-sharepoint-server.md

 - You have one single, established Viva Engage Basic or Enterprise network that has active users.

-    For information about how users are managed in Viva Engage Enterprise, see [Manage Viva Engage users across their life cycle from Microsoft 365](/viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle).
+    For information about how users are managed in Viva Engage, see [Manage Viva Engage users across their life cycle from Microsoft 365](/viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle).

 ## Scenario challenges